omilab/G2P/README.md

 There is no need for headers but they can be added.

 Note: In case of missing words in the lexicon the GUI let you choose between 2 options:
-1 missing - Replace the missing word with "Missing"
+* Missing - Replace the missing word with "Missing"
-2 Source - leave the missing word as it appears in the text file
+* Source - Leave the missing word as it appears in the text file

 The lexicon must be in CSV format